e-pet/e-pet.github.io/_posts/2022-05-20-is-ai-good-for-the-planet.md

 ---
-title: Book review: Is AI good for the planet?
+title: Maximum likelihood, cross-entropy, risk minimization
-permalink: /posts/2022/2022-05-20-is-ai-good-for-the-planet/
+permalink: /posts/2022/2022-04-04-maximum-likelihood/
-date: 2022-05-19
+date: 2022-04-04
 tags:
   - Machine Learning
-  - Climate Change
-  - Responsibility
+  - Math
-  - Capitalism
+  - Calibration
 ---

 ... *really*, yet another post about about maximum likelihood (ML) estimation?
 Well – yes; I could not find a source that summarized exactly the things I needed to know, so here it is.
 What will you find?